MartinSnyder/http4s-chatserver/README.md

 ### Limitations
 The biggest weakness of what I've done here is that *all* traffic is routed through a single queue.
 This neutralizes many of the benefits of http4s.
 Queueing is necessary in this case because we need to sequence our messages in order to conduct the state transformations on ChatState.

-Another weakness is that the current state is embedded entirely within "processingStream."
-This prevents other services from accessing that state.
-For instance, it would be useful to implement a monitoring RESTful endpoint that reported on usage metrics, but that is not possible without refactoring the state to be more accessible.
-See the "Ref" link in [Further reading](#further-reading) for the technique to address that.
+A more complicated model would use multiple queues (and potentially multiple state objects), perhaps along room boundaries.

 ### Functional enhancements
 Functional improvements to this application can be implemented by modifying InputMessage,